Company logo and statement header

 Our policy applies to all employees, contractors and suppliers engaged with commercial waste in Neasden.
 We require that all partners adhere to our ethical standards, which include lawful employment, transparent recruitment and fair pay.
 We expect visible compliance and proactive remediation.
 The policy emphasises prevention, protection and partnership, and will be enforced with proportionate sanctions for non-compliance.

-Supplier audit and compliance documentation We recognise the elevated risks in complex supply chains supporting waste management operations.
+A collection of discarded household and commercial waste stacked inside a garage or storage area, including flat-packed furniture, cardboard boxes, and plastic wrapping, with some items leaning against the wall and others piled on the concrete floor.
+The background reveals a dark interior space, while natural light from outside illuminates the clutter.
+The waste materials appear to be awaiting collection or disposal, consistent with rubbish removal services offered by Commercial Waste Neasden in the NW10 postcode area.
+The scene captures a typical urban setting where excess or unwanted items are stored temporarily, highlighting the need for professional waste collection to maintain cleanliness and order in local properties.
+We recognise the elevated risks in complex supply chains supporting waste management operations.
 Our approach covers direct staff, agency workers, subcontractors and supply chain tiers.
 Key commitments include supplier due diligence, ongoing monitoring and corrective action plans where issues are identified.
 Commercial waste services in Neasden must be provided in a manner consistent with human rights and labour law.

 Supplier selection and audit processes are central to our controls.
 We undertake risk-based supplier onboarding and require written confirmations of compliance with anti-slavery expectations.
 Contracts include provisions permitting site visits, document review and contractual termination for slavery-related breaches.
 Our procurement criteria embed ethical performance alongside commercial and environmental considerations.